-- In Sign-On Options select SAML 2.0 and download the Identity Provider metadata as .xml file for easier configuration with Egnyte.
+- In Sign-On Options, select SAML 2.0 and download the Identity Provider metadata as a .xml file for easier configuration with Egnyte.
 It's advised to set the Application username format to Email prefix.
 Click Done.

 - Go to the Provisioning tab and click API integration from the left menu.

-- Check the box for Enable API Integration, then paste the Egnyte API key into the API Token field.
+- Check the box for Enable API Integration, then paste the Egnyte API key (API token generated in the previous step) into the API Token field.